Reviews

 A noteworthy review of Our Presidents from Children's Literature on January 1, 2002

-Cover: Millard Fillmore: Our Thirteenth President
+Cover: Benjamin Harrison: Our Twenty-third President

 A noteworthy review of Our Presidents from Children's Literature on January 1, 2002

-Cover: Thomas Jefferson: Our Third President
+Cover: William McKinley: Our Twenty-fifth President

 A noteworthy review of Our Presidents from Children's Literature on January 1, 2002